visgl/loaders.gl/arrowjs/docs/roadmap.md

+# Roadmap

-# What's Next for Apache Arrow in Javascript
+What's Next for Apache Arrow in Javascript

 There are a lot of features we'd like to add over the next few Javascript releases: